Why Free Music Websites Matter for Creators

 ✅ Pros:

-- Large selection of free tracks and sound effects.
+- Large selection of background tracks

 👎 Cons:

-- Some tracks still require attribution, which can be inconvenient.
+- Some tracks still require attribution

 3. Free Music Archive (FMA)